Skip navigation

 Treatment

-Cold compresses (a clean cloth soaked in cold water and then placed over the eyes) may be soothing.
-The health care provider may prescribe topical corticosteroids to reduce the inflammation.
-Cromolyn sodium or antihistamine drops may also be prescribed.
+Cold compresses (a clean cloth soaked in cold water and then placed over the closed eyes) may be soothing.

 Outlook (Prognosis)

-The condition continues over time, and gets worse during certain seasons of the year.
+The condition continues over time (is chronic).
+It gets worse during certain seasons of the year, most often in the spring and summer.
 Treatment may provide relief.

 Possible Complications